Reducing disposable nappy use in Gloucestershire

 - Ability for people to try real nappies before buying, with well stocked Loan Kits.

-- Strong links with health care professionals such as midwives and with a large number of baby group organisers.
+- Building strong links with health care professionals such as midwives and with a large number of baby group organisers.

 - Dissemination of publicity across the County through printed materials, social media and events.

-- 76% said they were getting on well or very well with the nappies they bought.
+- 91% said they were getting on very well or quite well with their real nappies.

-Additionally, in 2016 we received further funding from GCC to support Stroud District Council during its service change, which included reduced residual waste capacity.
+In 2016 we received further funding from GCC to support Stroud District Council during its service change, which included reductions to residual waste capacity.
 This enabled Resource Futures to run an entirely new and exciting initiative which was comprised of:

-- The design and manufacture of custom-made, locally designed ‘Stroud & Proud’ nappies: 1,000 were given away free to every new baby born in the district, aided by our excellent links with local midwives.
+- The design and manufacture of custom-made, locally designed ‘Stroud & Proud’ nappies.

 - Monthly ‘Nappuccino’ sessions for recipients.